Mills bomb: Adoption

+WWI and interwar

 The Mills bomb was adopted by the British Army as its standard hand grenade in 1915 as the No. 5.

-By 1918 the No. 5 and No. 23 had been declared obsolete and the No. 36 (but not the 36M) followed in 1932.
+According to Ian V. Hogg, the No. 5 and No. 23 were withdrawn from service in 1918, while the No. 36 was declared obsolete in 1936.
+All Cilferite-filled grenades were declared as unsafe and disposed of by the end of 1932.

+Ian V. Hogg also mentions that as early as 1916, the British were trying to develop a replacement for the Mills bomb, the No. 54 until development was halted in 1935 and the Army retained the combat-proven No. 36M.
+It was not until the late 1960s that a replacement was approved, the L2A1 grenade.
+The 36M remained in sporadic production until 1972.

 WWII

 At first the grenade was fitted with a seven-second fuse but in the Battle of France in 1940 this delay proved to be too long, giving defenders time to escape the explosion, or even to throw the grenade back.
 Therefore, the delay was reduced to four seconds.

 The British Army continued to use grenades with a seven-second fuse for use in rifle mounted grenade projectors where the fuse time was required to allow the grenade to reach its full range.

 Post-WWII

 After the Second World War, Britain adopted grenades that contained segmented coiled wire in smooth metal casings.

 The No. 36M Mk.I remained the standard grenade of the British Armed Forces and was manufactured in the UK until 1972, when it was replaced by the L2 series.

 The 36M remained in service in some parts of the world such as India and Pakistan, where it was manufactured until the 2000s.

 Mills bombs were still being used in combat as recently as 2004, for example in the incident which killed US Marine Jason Dunham and wounded two of his comrades.

 The last major operator of the Mills bomb was India who only replaced it in August 2021 with a new Multi-Mode Hand Grenade (MMHG).